krlabs/conky/README.md

 ## Additional Resources

-- [Markdown Guide](https://www.markdownguide.org/) — A comprehensive guide to using Markdown for formatting and creating clean, readable documentation.
+- [Conky Guide](https://conky.cc) — A comprehensive guide to using Conky for formatting and creating clean, readable configuration.

 ## License